lammps/lammps/doc/src/fix_nvt_sllod_eff.rst

 Restrictions
 """"""""""""

-This fix is part of the USER-EFF package.
+This fix is part of the EFF package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 This fix works best without Nose-Hoover chain thermostats, i.e. using